 - There will be a small amount of space to move your filter back and forth that allows you to bring down one end of the filter and remove it from the compartment.

-- When putting in the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the right direction.
-In the majority of cases, the arrow should point towards the main part (or top) of the furnace.
+- When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the right direction.
+In most cases, the arrow should point towards the main part (or top) of the furnace.